moonmetal/remote-first-test/README.md

 4. Are chats and group chats the standard for asynchronous communication?
 5. Are mixed meetings with remote and non-remote participants always held as a group video call where every particpant uses their own video call client?
 6. Do departments/project teams hold short daily group video calls?
-7. Are all company workflow and communications properly managed and documented in appropriate systems?
+7. Are all company workflows and communications properly managed and documented in appropriate systems?
 8. Are more than half of all contributors remote?
 9. Is the entire company communication held in English?
 10. Does the company do yearly team retreats?